about

 I’m passionate about writing clean, scalable code which follows the principle of zero-cost abstraction, combining the readability and safety of a high-level language with the bare-metal efficiency of a systems language.
-Until recently, I did so as part of my physics doctorate where I quickly built a reputation among colleagues for my advice in all matters C++.
+I strive to continuously broaden my horizons through attending conferences and meetups, learning and adopting best practices and new language features, always having a toy project on the side to dabble in new tech, and helping out both colleagues and strangers.

-Software Architect C++ at MVTec
+Senior Software Engineer at MVTec Software GmbH

-since 12/2019
+since 4/2022

-MVTec Software GmbH
+Software Engineer at MVTec Software GmbH

 Research Scientist at LMU Munich